 Our house is a three-bedroom, light and airy Federation home with a small swimming pool, air-con, Wi-fi, Netflix, off-road parking and all mod-cons.
 We would prefer a non-smoker and for the house to be kept neat and tidy.
 We have a large vegetable patch that will need watering every other day, and we’d also like the mail to be collected daily.

 Our suburb is fairly quiet and close to a bus stop for a 15-minute ride to the city.
 There are lots of cafes and a supermarket within a 10-minute walk and the local sports centre is just round the corner.

 We look forward to hearing from you.”

-For more house sitting information, check out my story of how I saved thousands of dollars by house sitting across Australia.
+For more house-sitting information, check out my story of how I saved $50k by house sitting across Australia.
 If you’re thinking of trying out house sitting yourself, read my guide on how to become a house sitter.